 Audio-Technica AT33PTG/2

-This Audio-Technica moving coil cartridge is built of high-quality materials and has various advances.
+This moving coil cartridge by Audio-Technica is made of high-quality materials and encompasses several innovations.
 It sounds full and transparent and is easy to install thanks to the simple four-prong construction.

-The cartridge has a dual moving coil mechanism with a neodymium magnet in the middle.
+The cartridge features the dual moving coil mechanism with the neodymium magnet in between.
 The magnetic field is enhanced with the permendur yoke, which provides for the fast signal “reading” and transformation.
-The pure copper construction of the coils also ensures sound clarity — being extremely lightweight, they move fast and guarantee live dynamics of the music.
+The clarity of the sound is also secured by the pure copper build of the coils — being very lightweight, they move quickly and ensure live dynamics of the music.

-The cartridge’s uniqueness is further attributed to its abbreviated cantilever, which facilitates the precise alignment of the stylus along the groove relief.
+Another thing making this cartridge unusual is the short cantilever enabling the highly precise stylus alignment along the groove relief.
 The cantilever is made of the tapered boron and is also lightweight, which lets it react fast to the stylus movement.
 As a result, the pops and clicks originating from the old disks are audible but not obtrusive.

 The stylus has a square shank and a micro linear diamond structure.
 This lets it fill the grooves of LPs and 45s without effort and retract a lot of detail.
-The sound flows smoothly and offers a broad, deep soundstage with precise imaging and frequency response.
+The sound flows easily and creates a wide deep soundstage with exact imaging and accurate frequency response.
 The latter is vast, catching the sub-low 15Hz and reaching the ultra-high 50,000Hz.
-The voices are clean and rich, with even the smallest harmonics nicely delineated.
-Overall, the sound is natural and balanced.
+The voices are clear and rich, with the slightest harmonics being well traced.
+Overall, the sound is authentic and well balanced.

 Pros